 |1.55||IRP Commerce||1st January 2019|

-The Wolfgang Digital “Key Performance Indicator Report” for 2019 put the average eCommerce conversion rate at 1.85%.
+- The Wolfgang Digital “Key Performance Indicator Report” for 2019 put the average eCommerce conversion rate at 1.85%.
 The average conversion rate by user was 3.2%.Perhaps more significantly, the agency found a strong relationship between Sessions Per User and Website Revenue (which highlights the importance of return visits).

-IRP Intelligent Commerce put the average conversion rate during 2018 at 1.55%, a marginal increase from 2017.
+- IRP Intelligent Commerce put the average conversion rate during 2018 at 1.55%, a marginal increase from 2017.
 However, the numbers also suggest that Average Order Value (AOV) decreased significantly during this period.

-Monetate’s most recent quarterly KPI and benchmark report suggested that the average conversion rate for eCommerce in the UK was 4.04%.
+- Monetate’s most recent quarterly KPI and benchmark report suggested that the average conversion rate for eCommerce in the UK was 4.04%.
 Intriguingly, this was significantly higher than the US (an average eCommerce conversion rate of 2.23%).

 Most good games have what’s known as a “Catch-Up Mechanism.”
-Supposing you are ten-roles-in to a board-game and there is already a clear winner: most games have a way of slowing the leader down.
+Supposing you are ten roles into a board-game, and there is already a clear winner, most games have a way of slowing the leader down.
 For example, in snakes-and-ladders there are always longer snakes towards the end of the board.

-However, there are also situations in life where Catch-Up Mechanics are balanced against another phenomenon Competitive Divergence.
+However, there are also situations in life where Catch-Up Mechanics are balanced against another phenomenon: Competitive Divergence.
 A good example of this is the board game Monopoly.
 As a player accumulates property they earn more money, so early leaders almost always win the game.

 Everybody has some experience of these effects.
-However, there is a third type of competition that most people rarely consider: the Winner-Takes-All scenario.
+However, there is a third type of competition that most people rarely experience: the Winner-Takes-All scenario.
 This model is also the key to understanding why eCommerce conversion rates matter.

 The “Winner-Takes-All” effect, also known as the “Slight Edge” phenomenon occurs in scenarios where only the winner receives a reward.
-When that reward allows the leader to become more even more competitive, a single person or organisation can dominate a field.
+When that reward allows the leader to become even more competitive, a single person or organisation can dominate a field.
 The phenomenon is best described in the book “The Winner-Take-All Society” by Robert H. Frank and Philip J. Cook.

+The only way to compete in a Winner-Takes-All scenario is to find a competitive advantage.
+For eCommerce websites, this usually means doing everything you can to increase your conversion rate.
 Learning how to convert more of your visitors into customers is worth more to your business than the value of the sales: